gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-   If the DTLS handshake is successful to establish a security context to protect further communication and the peer identity is accepted then the SCTP assocation shall be informed that it can move to the PROTECTED state.
+   If the DTLS handshake is successful to establish a security context to protect further communication and the peer identity is accepted then the SCTP association shall be informed that it can move to the PROTECTED state.

-   If the DTLS handshake failed the SCTP assocation SHALL be aborted and the appropriate error is generated.
+   If the DTLS handshake failed the SCTP association SHALL be aborted and the appropriate error is generated.